Oxford High School shooting: Perpetrator

-Shortly after the family moved to Michigan a few years later, a former neighbor told the Detroit Free Press that, in 2014 and 2015, Crumbley's parents Jennifer and James often left their son home alone and without a phone while frequenting bars in downtown Lake Orion.
+A former neighbor told the Detroit Free Press that, shortly after the family's subsequent move to Michigan, in 2014 and 2015, Jennifer and James often left their son home alone and without a phone as they frequented bars in downtown Lake Orion.
 The neighbor became so concerned that she filed an anonymous complaint via phone to the state's child protective services agency, but she did not know if any action was taken.
-According to prosecutors, Crumbley's only friend moved away at the end of October 2021, and the family dog died, causing him to become depressed.
-As early as March 2021, he started sending his mother "disturbing texts about his state of mind", which included claims about "demons" and "ghosts" inside the home.
-He also reportedly videotaped himself torturing animals, made Molotov cocktails, and drew a sketch of himself committing a school shooting, which he also joked about with a friend via text message.
+According to prosecutors, Ethan's only friend moved away at the end of October 2021, and the family dog died, plunging him into depression.
+As early as March 2021, he started sending his mother "disturbing texts about his state of mind," which included claims about "demons" and "ghosts" inside the home.
+He also reportedly videotaped himself torturing animals, made Molotov cocktails, and sketched himself committing a school shooting, something he also joked about with a friend via text message.
 At one point, Crumbley allegedly kept a baby bird's head in a jar, which he later placed in a school bathroom.
-His parents allegedly never sought therapy for him after any of those incidents.
+His parents allegedly never sought therapy for him following any of those incidents or behaviors.

+Weapon

 A 9mm SIG Sauer SP 2022 semi-automatic handgun and at least two 15-round magazines were recovered from Crumbley at the time of his arrest, while a third magazine was found at the school.
 Bouchard said James Crumbley had purchased the gun under his own name from a local gun shop on Black Friday, four days prior to the shooting.
-McDonald later said that Ethan Crumbley was with his father at the time of the purchase and that he posted about it on social media later that day.
+Prosecutor Karen McDonald later said that Ethan Crumbley was with his father at the time of the purchase and that he posted about it on social media later that day.
 McDonald also said that Jennifer Crumbley referred to the gun as Ethan's "new Christmas present" in a social media post.
 Based on recovered shell casings found in the school, authorities believe at least 30 shots were fired.
-It was unclear how the gunman gained possession of the gun or how it was brought by him into the school building.
+It was unclear how Ethan gained possession of the gun or how it was brought by him into the school building.
 In Michigan, minors cannot legally possess guns, other than within limited circumstances, such as when hunting with an adult.